 Have you ever had South African food?
 Well, I never had until now, but let me tell you that my introduction to this cuisine did not disappoint after I prepared this vetkoek with beef filling!
 My world has officially changed, and there’s no going back!
 Now, I’m figuring out when I could make this vetkoek recipe again, since I’m thinking about it non-stop, and writing this post is definitely heightening my appetite!

-To see how this delicious vetkoek recipe comes together from beginning to end with making the dough, making the curry mince filling, and how to fry the vetkoek perfectly, then be sure to follow along with me at the bottom of this post!
+To see how this delicious vetkoek recipe comes together from beginning to end with making the dough, making the curry mince filling, and how to fry the vetkoek perfectly, then be sure to watch the recipe video!
 If you’re not already, please subscribe to my YouTube channel and don’t forget to press the bell button to be notified when all of my video recipes are live!
 Let’s get frying!

 What Is This Vetkoek Recipe?